COST OF EXAM

 • Maintaining and updating patient records if required

-• Ordering supplies and keeping a track of the medical equipments and supplies
+• Ordering supplies and keeping a track of the medical equipment and supplies

 • Requisition form matching